Frequently Asked Questions

 Previously submitted application including supporting documents (i.e., recommendation letters, transcripts, etc.) become part of your 2018 application.

-Writing Samples: Dramaturgy and Dramatic Criticism department – one new sample;
+Dramaturgy and Dramatic Criticism department reapplicants: one (1) new writing sample.

 Playwriting department reapplicants: one (1) new play.

 Please provide a statement of purpose that should not exceed three pages.
 An applicant may address why a life in the theatre, why Yale School of Drama, current training and skills, or what this program of study offers in terms of developing an applicant’s artistry and craft.

 Once an acting applicant submits an application and pays the fee, he/she should see on the application status page: Recent Activities—Audition Requested- Click Here to Respond.
 This is the prompt to self-schedule an acting audition in Chicago, New Haven, or San Francisco.
 The Admissions Office emails a confirmation of audition city, date and time to each scheduled acting applicant as the audition dates approach.